secretstartups/handbook/sites/handbook/source/handbook/marketing/events/index.html.md

   - The booth should be clean and organized at all times.
 - Avoid eating meals in booth, please keep lids on beverages and out of sight.
 - If we have the bandwidth or the traffic is slow do not be afraid to walk around to other booths and talk to people.
 Make friends we could partner with, create interesting content with, or just have friendly beers.
-- If press comes to the event feel free to put them in contact with CMO.
+- If press comes to the event feel free to put them in contact with our press team.
 - Engage the competition.
   - Be friendly and polite to competitors to come by the booth.
 - Don't forget your business cards.